yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-018_Email_Tooltip_Help-text.md

 ## Test Steps
 1. Navigate to the "Forgot Password" form
-2. Hover the mouse cursor over the question mark icon next to the Email field
+2. Hover the mouse cursor over the question mark icon located at the end of the Email field
 3. Observe the tooltip/help text displayed

 ---